 “Start small by separating pre-consumer organics,” Franciosi advises.
 “Food prep waste has fewer contaminants and is easy to divert.”

 Even if collected material only sits for a few days before pickup, odors could be an issue.
-Pick a discreet location that has a 50-foot radius and is not under windows or air intakes, recommends Michael Bryan-Brown, President of s, a compost consulting company.
+Pick a discreet location that has a 50-foot radius and is not under windows or air intakes, recommends Michael Bryan-Brown, president of Green Mountain Technologies, a compost consulting company.

 Because organic waste is dense due to its high moisture content, even a 5-gallon bucket has the potential to hurt a worker’s back if lifted improperly.
 Rolling carts let you easily transport containers to collection areas.
 Sites that produce a significant volume of food leftovers may need to move bins with a skid steer, says Bryan-Brown.